 I’ve found Tailwind an extremely useful tool for managing my Pinterest pinning… probably 90% to 95% of all my pins go through it.
 I won’t comment on how useful it is for Instagram because… well, I’m not able to devote much time to Instagram on top of everything else at the moment!

-In terms of Pinterest, Tailwind Tribes are a great feature for getting your pins out there, since Tribe activity is based upon sharing pins for everyone’s benefit.
-You still have to make your pins pretty, but I see increasing Tribe repins the longer I’m a member.
-So far the pins I’ve had go viral have all been because Tribe members have shared them.
+In terms of Pinterest, Tailwind Communities are a great feature for getting your pins out there, since Community activity is based upon sharing pins for everyone’s benefit.
+You still have to make your pins pretty, but I see increasing Community repins the longer I’m a member.
+So far the pins I’ve had go viral have all been because Community members have shared them.

 It’s a pretty straightforward system, you can be up and running in a matter of minutes and schedule pins for months in advance, which means you can batch your pinning activity saving you hours of effort.